thesagni/2023-AMSE-Sagni/project/project-plan.md

 <!-- Describe your data science project in max.
 5 sentences. -->
 It has been seen in recent years that the rate of accidents has increased.
-So aim of this project is to identify how much of the increased rate of accidents is related to the increase in bicycle traffic.
+So aim of this project is to identify how much of the increased rate of accidents is related to the increase in bicycle traffic in the city of Münster.
-So, This projects draws a connections between the available cycle stations in Münster on how the rate of road accidents with the road accidents in those regions.
+So, This projects draws a connections between the available cycle stations in Münster with the road accidents in Germany.

 ## Rationale